icann/lgr-django/Installation_Guide.md

 * The celery application is used to launch background tasks.
 * The gunicorn application server is used to run the python code.
+* A redis server is used to store messages between the webapp interface and the celery application.
 * The nginx webserver will act as a frontend proxy as well as serving static content.
 * Requests related to the application are relayed to the gunicorn server.